 Paying subscribers can expect:

 Online events where the anti-monopoly community can come together.

-Additional posts with weird things I come across.
+Additional posts with weird monopolies and nitty gritty political fights I come across.

 Opportunities to connect with me directly for Q&A sessions.

 Once again, if you are a student, a government enforcer, or can’t afford to pay but love the content, let me know and I’ll give you a free subscription.